xNuclearSquirrel/O3_OverlayTool/README.md

 A Tool for rendering videos from .osd files recorded from the O3 Air unit.

 ## NOTES
 - A standalone EXE has been added in the release section.
-Works without any libraries etc. I recommend using that one, it is a bit faster.
+Works without any libraries etc. I recommend using that one, it is a bit simpler.

 - This is a work in progress, there might be bugs.
 - The tool doesn't directly overlay over footage, it simply creates the OSD frames on top of a chroma key or a transparent background.
 The overlaying needs to be done in a video editor.